-- Take any medications your physician or nurse told you to take before surgery. - Remove makeup, and fingernail and toenail polish. - Take a shower with antibacterial soap as instructed.
+- Take any medications your physician or nurse told you to take before surgery. - Remove makeup, and fingernail and toenail polish. - Take the fourth and final shower with the antibacterial CHG soap as instructed.
 Be sure to wear clean clothes following this shower. - You will be asked to arrive two to three hours before your surgery.
 However, if your surgery is at 7:30 am, please report at 5:45 am unless told otherwise. - Special note for patients with insulindependent diabetes: Report to the hospital no later than 8 am.
 DO NOT take your insulin the morning of surgery unless otherwise directed by your doctor.

-For Your Information

-You will be asked to remove the following on day of the surgery:
+For Your Information You will be asked to remove the following on day of the surgery: